 Cropping, which had thrived on the estates, declined, partly because of the unreliable climate.
 But it was still significant, especially in North Otago, which had many flour mills.
 Wheat regained appeal after a tariff was imposed on Australian wheat in 1927, but it did not recover its formerly dominant position.

 Orcharding developed in Central Otago from the late 19th century, partly a consequence of irrigation using old goldfield water races, but also of the climate with its extremes of heat and cold.
 Campaigners for the Central Otago railway, which reached Clyde in 1907, saw it as a way to promote development, including the marketing of orchard fruit outside the region.

-Gold was identified in a number of Otago waterways through the 1850s, but the leaders of the Otago settlement were ambivalent – a gold rush might bring riches, but also disorder and a labour shortage.
-However, rewards for finding gold were offered from 1860, suggesting opinion was shifting.
+Gold was identified in a number of Otago waterways in the 1850s, but the leaders of the Otago settlement were ambivalent – a gold rush might bring riches, but also disorder and a labour shortage.
+However, rewards for finding gold were offered from 1860, suggesting official opinion was shifting.

 The first rush came after gold was discovered in payable quantities near the Tuapeka River, a tributary of the Clutha, in 1861.
 It drew miners from Australia’s Victorian goldfields, which had been thriving for a decade.
 A slice of the goldfields population of Victoria moved across the Tasman – not just diggers, but businesspeople, entertainers and others who saw prospects in the new fields.

 From Gabriels Gully at Tuapeka, named after discoverer Gabriel Read, diggers fanned out across Central Otago.
 The cold winter of 1862, when river levels were low, was the making of the Dunstan (Cromwell) rush, after diggers found gold at the junction of the Clutha and Kawarau rivers.